Ecommerce Social Video Strategy: Hooks, Formats, and Metrics

 Production Quick-Start

 You do not need a production studio to make useful E-Commerce & DTC content.
 Start with a clear point, readable framing, and audio people can understand.
-The quick-start cards below cover the basics; raise production quality after you know which formats your audience actually responds to.
+The quick-start notes below cover the basics; raise production quality after you know which formats your audience actually responds to.

 Minimum Equipment